The Most Iconic Food Fact from Every State

 Locals order their tamales “red” or “green,” depending on their chile pepper preference.
 Want both?
 Order yours “Christmas-style.”
 Here are 8 popular Mexican foods you won’t find in Mexico.

 North Carolina produces more sweet potatoes than the other 49 U.S. states combined.
 In fact, many North Carolinians insist that sweet potato pie—not pumpkin—is the true Thanksgiving dessert.
-Try one of these best Thanksgiving recipes of all time.

 Do you love digging in to a plate of spaghetti?
 Thank the farmers in the Sioux State.
 About 60 percent of the 75 million bushels of durum wheat produced annually to make pasta is grown in North Dakota.